 Understanding Fuel Types and Engine Design

-To understand why wrong fuel causes damage, we need to understand the fundamental differences between petrol and diesel, and how each type of engine is designed to work with its specific fuel.
+To understand why wrong fuel in tank causes damage, we need to understand the fundamental differences between petrol and diesel, and how each type of engine is designed to work with its specific fuel.
+If you need immediate help, search for wrong fuel perth services.

 The Chemistry of Petrol vs. Diesel